Eufy E40 ($34.99) is the better dual-network wallet tracker; Chipolo Pop ($29) wins on alarm volume and battery life for keychains.

 The biggest practical difference between these two trackers is shape -- and shape determines what you can actually do with them.
 The Eufy SmartTrack Card E40 is a 1.7mm-thick credit card, thin enough to slide behind the card slots in any wallet or passport holder without adding a noticeable bulge.

 The Chipolo Pop is a small round tag roughly the size of a large coin, better suited to a keyring or clipped inside a bag.
 For a deeper look at the E40 specifically, see our Eufy SmartTrack review.
+If you want the closest rechargeable rival, our Chipolo LOOP alternative comparison shows how the keyring models differ.

 This isn't a minor aesthetic difference.
 A card-shaped tracker is useless on a keyring, and a round tag is uncomfortable in a slim wallet.
 If your primary use case is tracking a wallet, backpack organizer, or passport sleeve, the E40's form factor is the right tool.